 How to Remove Apex Legends FPS Cap

-Before making any changes to your settings, you’ll need to remove the default 144Hz FPS cap for Apex.
+Before checking out the best Apex Legends settings, you’ll need to remove the default 144Hz FPS cap for Apex.
 If left on, any optimizations made will provide substantially smaller improvements and limit your ability to recoup frames (though they will still help).
 To remove the cap, head to the Origin Launcher and do the following:

 1. Open Apex Legends in your library